deinstapel/cpupower/README.md

 > Note: Using another PREFIX than `/usr` in this setup might include security risks and may not work.

-The extension will work out-of-the-box for the specified user only!
+The extension will work out-of-the-box for the user!

 #### Uninstalling